 How To Choose A Chassis Paint

-If your idea of preparation is a jet wash down and spray it on, or if you know what preparation is and know that your going to get half way through and not bother doing it properley then factor that in to your purchasing decision.
-You need to decide if you are going to have that chassis back to bare metal, keyed, no rust, degreased, contamination removed and ready for your coating exactly how it needs it, or if you really don't have the time and facilities to do a "proper job".
+If your idea of preparation is a jet wash down and spray it on, or if you know what preparation is and know that your going to get half way through your project and start cutting corners then factor that in to your purchasing decision.
+You need to decide if you are going to have that chassis prepared back to bare metal, keyed, rust removed, degreased, contamination removed and ready for your coating exactly how it needs it, or if you really don't have the time and facilities to do a "proper job".
 If you cannot realistically do the prep for a coating, then DO NOT choose it.
 Choose something more preparation tolerant, or get the chassis protected for you by an application centre who will do the required preparation, and give you peace of mind without lifting a finger.
 IF none of those are option simply choose a product that is more preparation tolerant, and more likely to give you the desired protection and results like WAR Wheel arch refinement Underbody Protection.

 Now knowing what preparation you are able to achieve, your budget, how long you want it to last, and the conditions you are planning to use it in you are now able to select the best "compromise" coating for your individual needs.